Henry Hancock

 Henry Hancock (April 11, 1822 – January 9, 1883) was a lawyer and a land surveyor working in California in the 1850s.
 He was the owner of Rancho La Brea, which included the La Brea Tar Pits.

 Early life

 Henry Hancock was born in Bath, New Hampshire, a son of Thomas Hancock and his wife Lucy (Smith) Hancock, and grandson of Henry Hancock and Abigail (Cotton) Hancock.
 He was of English ancestry, his grandfather having emigrated from Somerset in the 18th century.

 Hancock entered the Norwich Military Academy, then studied law at Harvard University.
-Graduating in 1846, he went St. Louis, Missouri, where he became a surveyor.
+Graduating in 1846, he went to St. Louis, Missouri, where he became a surveyor.
 During the Mexican–American War, he was quartermaster of the 1st Regiment Missouri Mounted Volunteers under Colonel Alexander William Doniphan.
 At the war's end, he returned home to New Hampshire but soon decided to go west.